IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 Some video encoders are prone to systematically generate an output bitrate that is systematically larger or smaller than the target bitrate.
-SCReAMv2 can handle some deviation inherently but for larger devation it becomes necessary to compensate for this.
+SCReAMv2 can handle some deviation inherently but for larger deviations it becomes necessary to compensate for this.
 The algorithm for this is detailed in
 {{SCReAM-CPP-implementation}}.